 EPID 7640 Genetic Epidemiology

 Prereq: EPID 6630, BIOS 6601.
+Restriction: Offered in variable years.

 This course will be a problem-based class, covering basic genetic principles and teaching epidemiologic methods employed in the investigation of the genetic susceptibility to chronic disease.